-Complex networks, exhibit several non-trivial topological features (including a fat-tail in the degree distribution, a high clustering coefficient, community structure at many scales, and a hierarchical structure), emerge in many complex systems such as biological[1], social[2] and technological[3] systems.
-Although these systems have been modeled as random graphs in the past, more and more evidence suggests that the topology and evolution of these networks are governed by robust organizing principles[4].
-We can say that the network topology evolves to fulfill system requirements.
-Studying network systems thus help us to have better insight into the complex systems.
+Complex networks, exhibit several non-trivial topological features (including a fattail in the degree distribution, a high clustering coefficient, community structure at many scales, and a hierarchical structure), emerge in many complex systems such as biological[1], social[2] and technological[3] systems.
+Although these systems have been modeled as random graphs in the past, more and more empirical evidence suggests that the topology and evolution of these networks are governed by robust organizing principles[4].
+We might say that the network topology evolves to fulfill